 The Centre of Excellence for Equity in Higher Education (CEEHE) is a centre for equity research and practice that sits within the Faculty of Education and Arts at the University of Newcastle.
 CEEHE is a world-first model and takes a 'de-centred' approach, based on the understanding that equity work must be embedded into all structures and practices.

-All divisions and faculties of the University are actively involved with improving equity and accessibility in higher education and CEEHE supports and commissions research that directly informs UON's work in this area, including by supporting the distribution of Higher Education Participation and Partnerships Program funding, to build a base for equitable access and success in higher education nationally.
+All divisions and faculties of the University are actively involved with improving equity and accessibility in higher education and CEEHE supports and commissions research that directly informs UON's work in this area.
+CEEHE has developed a principles-based framework to guide the allocation of all equity resources at UON.

 Professor Penny Jane Burke and CEEHE staff support and mentor early career researchers and practitioners within the University and supervise a growing number of PhD students in the field of equity in higher education.

 Click on the individual programs in the left hand menu for further detail.